hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

-#### International Patient Access
+#### International Patient Access CapabilityStatement additional requirements
-[International Patient Access 1.1.0](https://hl7.org/fhir/uv/ipa/STU1.1/) defines the expected capabilities of systems enabling patient authorised access to clinical records via a FHIR-based API.

-##### IPA Client CapabilityStatement additional requirements
-The [International Patient Access Client CapabilityStatement](https://hl7.org/fhir/uv/ipa/STU1.1/CapabilityStatement-ipa-client.html) introduces additional conformance expectations not required by AU Core.
+The IPA Client and Server CapabilityStatements introduce additional conformance expectations not required by AU Core.
 Implementers are advised to note that some code changes may be required to ensure full compliance.

 **Legend:**